alekLukanen/pyDist/README.md

 several minutes to run all tests.
 Each of these tests will create its own instance of the node server several times throughout the testing process which is why the code takes so long to execute.

+## Known Issues

+* The python package psutil requires that python header files be installed on your computer.
+So you need to run `sudo apt-get install python-dev` to install these header files.
+Then you can run the make command to build your environment again.